archive-for-processing/rainbow/README.md

-## How to install MatrixMath
+## How to install Rainbow

-You can install Rainbow eiteher from contribution manager or install it manually
+Rainbow can be installed either from contribution manager or can be installed manually

 for detail's check [How to install contributed library](https://github.com/processing/processing/wiki/How-to-Install-a-Contributed-Library)

 ### How to use
-import Rainbow either from contribution mangager or manual installation if you are able to write
+Import Rainbow either from contribution mangager or manual installation if you are able to write
 ~~~
 import Rainbow.*;